Convert 200 Grams Into Cups

 Using the Wrong Tools and Techniques

 Another major error is using a liquid measuring cup to measure dry ingredients or using a coffee mug in place of a standardized measuring cup.
-Liquid measuring cups are designed with extra headspace and spouts, and their markings account for the curvature of liquid at rest (the meniscus).
-Because of that, dry measuring cups are meant to be filled to the brim and leveled off.
-Additionally, many people dip the measuring cup directly into the flour bag, which compresses the flour and can add 20 to 30 extra grams into the same apparent “cup.”
-That 20-gram difference, when scaled to 200 grams, can completely throw off the hydration ratio in bread or the crumb structure in a cake.
+But liquid measuring cups are designed with extra headspace and spouts, and their markings account for the curvature of liquid at rest (the meniscus).
+Practically speaking, dry measuring cups are meant to be filled to the brim and leveled off.
+Day to day, additionally, many people dip the measuring cup directly into the flour bag, which compresses the flour and can add 20 to 30 extra grams into the same apparent “cup. ” That 20-gram difference, when scaled to 200 grams, can completely throw off the hydration ratio in bread or the crumb structure in a cake.

 Confusing Fluid Ounces with Weight Ounces